 Protein is a Building Block for Neurotransmitters:

 After we consume protein, our bodies break it down into amino acids.
 Those amino acids are a vital component to the development of our feel-good neurotransmitters (brain chemicals) such as dopamine.
 When we have more feel-good brain chemicals developing, we are more likely to have the energy for exercise, meal-prepping, and self-care.

 How Much Protein Should You Consume?

 Aim for a piece of protein about the size of your palm at each meal.
 Remember, if you eat protein more frequently throughout the day, you’ll be satiated longer and have fewer cravings.
+You don’t have to eat meat for every meal either.
+Eggs are an incredibly diverse source of protein that help boost metabolism and increase energy.
 The 30 Day Clean Eating Challenge is designed to give you extra protein, thus making the process of transitioning to a Clean lifestyle easier!

 Good Sources of Protein: